Point-In-Time Count WAS conducted January 25, 2023

 Every year, communities across the nation conduct the HUD mandated count of persons experiencing homelessness on a single night in January.
-The 2022 Point-In-Time (PIT) Count was held in Wake County Continuum of Care on the night of January 26, 2022.
+The 2023 Point-In- Time (PIT) Count was held within the Wake County Continuum of Care on Wednesday, January 25, 2023.

 Why is the PIT Count Important?

 This count provides our community valuable data on the number of people experiencing unsheltered and sheltered homelessness, as well as trends in demographics, veteran status, and chronic homelessness over time.